cristianoag/wozblaster/README.md

 It's worth noting that the original Wozblaster PCB cannot be fitted into a traditional MSX cartridge case.
 Additionally, as detailed in the building instructions, the audio jack holes on the original board are quite small, which made it difficult to find a connector that would fit.

-Image below shows the original Wozblaster:
+Image below shows the original Wozblaster cartridge PCB:

 ![The Original Wozblaster Board](images/20230101_212444857_iOS%20(Medium).jpg)